Cocaine Sharks: What the Studies Mean

 The sharks were dissected and their muscle and liver tissues were tested using a process known as liquid chromatography-tandem mass spectrometry, an analytical system used to separate and detect specific chemical compounds within a sample.

-All of the sharks tested positive for cocaine and 12 tested positive for benzoylecgonine, a chemical produced in the liver during the metabolism of cocaine, meaning the sharks had consumed the drug.
+All of the sharks in the Brazil study tested positive for cocaine and 12 tested positive for benzoylecgonine, a chemical produced in the liver during the metabolism of cocaine, meaning the sharks had consumed the drug.
+In the Bahamas study, 28 sharks carried measurable levels of human-derived compounds.

-The authors of the new study say this is a possibility in the sharks they tested, but an unlikely one, as bales of dumped narcotics are not a regular occurrence in the waters off Brazil.
+The authors of the Brazil study say erratic behavior is a possibility in the sharks they tested, but an unlikely one, as bales of dumped narcotics are not a regular occurrence in the waters off Brazil.
 The scientists believe it is more likely that the sharks have been exposed to cocaine in human urine and feces found in sewage outflows or drainage from illegal drug laboratories.

-Whether or not the cocaine affected the sharks behavior, or health, was not determined by the study, however, previous research in the Bay of Santos in Sao Paulo found that cocaine is toxic to mussels, oysters and eels.
+Whether or not the cocaine affected the sharks behavior, or health, was not determined by the Brazil study, however, previous research in the Bay of Santos in Sao Paulo found that cocaine is toxic to mussels, oysters and eels.
+And the power point in the Bahamas study is that the Bahamas is not an industrial coastline.
+It is one of the most recognizable dive sites in the world, often marketed on the strength of its water quality and marine life.
+Finding these compounds in apex predators there suggests the issue is far more widespread than many assume.

 Concerns have also been raised that the drug may affect sharks’ eyesight, affecting their ability to hunt; and also contaminate the yolk of their eggs and inhibit reproduction.